 - If an EU student cannot fulfil this condition then they are eligible for a fees only studentship.

 - International students cannot be funded from UKRI funds unless they are ‘settled’ in the UK.
 ‘Settled’ means being ordinarily resident in the UK without any immigration restrictions on the length of stay in the UK.
 To be ‘settled’ a student must either have the Right to Abode or Indefinite leave to remain in the UK or have the right of permanent residence in the UK under EC law.
 If the student’s passport describes them as a British citizen they have the Right of Abode.

 - Students with full Refugee status are eligible for fees and stipend.

-Please note that the residential eligibility rules are relaxed for international students in Economics and Advanced Quantitative Methods.
+Please note that the residential eligibility rules are relaxed for international students in Economics.
 This may allow some students without prior residency in the UK to be eligible for a full fee and stipend award.